 This grouping of similar events is another way to describe long-term change.
-While Hurst's discovery is more than 60-year old already, it has not been well disseminated, let alone assimilated and adopted by the wider scientific community, yet.
-Obstacles in the dissemination were, inter alia, Hurst's use of a complicated statistic (the rescaled range), directly connected with reservoir storage, and its tight association with the Nile.
+While Hurst's discovery is more than 60 years old, it has not been well disseminated, let alone assimilated and adopted by the wider scientific community, yet.
+Obstacles in the dissemination were, inter alia, Hurst's use of a complicated statistic (the rescaled range), directly connected with reservoir storage, and the focus on the Nile.

-Strikingly, ten years earlier the Soviet mathematician and physicist A. N. Kolmogorov, a great mind of the 20th century who gave the probability theory its modern foundation and also studied turbulence, had proposed a mathematical process that has the properties to be discovered 10 years later by Hurst in natural processes (Kolmogorov 1940).
-Here we call this the Hurst-Kolmogorov (or HK) process, although the original name given by Kolmogorov was "Wiener's spiral" and later became more widely known with names like "self-similar process", or "fractional Brownian motion" (Mandelbrot and van Ness, 1968).
-Kolmogorov's work did not become widely known but the proof of the existence of this process is important, because several researches, ignorant of Kolmogorov's work, regarded Hurst's finding as inconsistent with stochastics and as numerical artefact.
+Strikingly, 10 years earlier, the Soviet mathematician and physicist A. N. Kolmogorov-a great mind of the 20th century, who gave probability theory its modern foundation and also studied turbulencehad proposed a mathematical process that has the properties which were discovered 10 years later by Hurst in natural processes (Kolmogorov 1940).
+Here, we call this the Hurst-Kolmogorov (or HK) process, although the original name given by Kolmogorov was "Wiener's spiral", and it later became more widely known by names such as "self-similar process", or "fractional Brownian motion" (Mandelbrot and van Ness 1968).
+Kolmogorov's work did not become widely known, but the proof of the existence of this process is important, because several researchers, ignorant of Kolmogorov's work, regarded Hurst's finding as inconsistent with stochastics and as a numerical artefact.